+Many NSF programs fund cyberlearning work.
 Below are resources to help you develop a strong proposal for the NSF Cyberlearning Program and related programs.
-These materials were developed by NSF or used/references in NSF Cyberlearning webinars.
-Learn more about programs that fund cyberlearning work.
-To learn more about how CIRCL supports proposers and awardees, see 5 Ways CIRCL Can Help You.
+These materials were developed by NSF or referenced in NSF Cyberlearning webinars.
+To learn how CIRCL supports proposers and awardees, see 5 Ways CIRCL Can Help You.

 Webinar Recordings (Recordings, Q&A, Slides)